 In 2017 working closely with the University of Manchester we formally launched the Community Network UK Conference, bringing teams together from across the UK.

-The Network now includes representation from Feltham, Hackney, Kirklees, Manchester, Glasgow and Walls End amongst others.
+The Network now includes representation from Feltham, Hackney, Kirklees, Manchester, Glasgow and Walls End, Newcastle amongst others.

-North Manchester is an area of the UK you wouldn’t associate with forests, brooks, rivers and valleys.
+North Manchester is an area of the UK you would not normally associate with forests, brooks, rivers and valleys.
 Yet the Family Zone has all of these.
 What better way to rediscover the excitement of outdoor play and learning by creating a network of Forest Schools?

-The Family Zone have together developed nine unique forest schools each one linked to a school.
+The Family Zone have developed 9 unique Forest Schools each one linked to a school.